 For Australian CIOs to achieve technology ROIs, you need to focus on what’s required to meet business needs.
 Demonstrating how new technology might make an impact on the company is more than just talking dollars and cents.

-For example, when discussing cloud providers, rather than simply replying on generic opex cost savings as reasons to move to a cloud model, there needs to be a demonstrated business case in terms of measuring real ROI for your business.
+For example, when discussing cloud providers, rather than just discussing generic OpEx cost savings as reasons to move to a cloud model, you will need to demonstrate a business case in terms of measuring real ROI for your business.

 How can you measure business ROI of technology?

 The IT group can sometimes struggle as they aren’t exposed to the business metrics.
 While it’s not something that can be done overnight, and must be chipped away at over time, here are some business measures from IdealWare to get started with:

 - Choose a timeline – for subscription items or equipment maintenance contracts, this is typically measured in years.

 - Costs – these can be money, staff time, disruption and frustration, and opportunity cost.
 Also consider the cost of doing nothing.
 Include related technology costs such as training, support and the cost of retiring legacy applications or equipment.

 - Benefits – some examples include: saving money, increasing productivity, improving customer satisfaction measures, agility, opening up new markets (estimate their worth to the business and the likely market share you can capture), broader market reach, and other benefits.

 Some ROI analysis falls short because it does not fully capture the benefit side of the equation.
 Think about what your organisation is trying to achieve.
 Try to also put a dollar amount on that goal in terms of social ROI, for example carbon emission reductions or benefiting employee satisfaction.

 How to communicate technology ROIs with your CEO